Design & Production Courses

 DEP 6000

-This is a practical laboratory class that is required for all Design and Production graduate students.
+This is a practical laboratory class that is required for all Design and Production graduate students in their initial year of study.
 Specific assignments vary according to each student's abilities and the production to which they are assigned.
 It is intended to serve as an opportunity to practice skills learned in the studio or laboratory classes.
 By applying these skills to actual productions that are performed for the public, students will experience a variety of situations that will prepare them for the professional workplace.
-Advanced students will be assigned to the areas of their concentration.
+Graduate students will be required to complete projects appropriate to a graduate level of study.
+May require students to perform activities outside of class time.

 DEP 6010

 This course allows students to explore the process of collaboration from several related points of view: effective collaborative participation, team building, and moving to a shared mindset.
 In addition to the readings and discussions around the action of effective collaboration, students will simultaneously work to apply these principles in non-hierarchical terms to create audience-focused immersive theatrical experiences.
-Prerequisite: By permission only
+Graduate students will be required to complete coursework appropriate to a graduate level of study.
+Prerequisite(s): By permission only

 DEP 6050